- has been in direct contact with biological, chemical, or radioactive materials, or

 - All laboratory personnel must wear safety glasses, lab coats, and appropriate gloves while handling chemicals.

 - This is a good time to go through your chemical inventory and dispose of old and unneeded chemicals.
 Do not move chemicals into a new lab that should be classified as a chemical waste.
+Ask us about our Chemical Surplus program!

 - Do not move chemical, biological, or radioactive waste.
 Contact us for a pick-up if you need waste removed from the lab: Hazardous Materials Pickup